matthewwestgoodman-222/ScanQuiz-Website/terms.md

 # Terms of Use
 **Effective date:** September 27, 2025

-These Terms govern your use of **StudyBuddy: Scan & Quiz** (“the App”).
+These Terms govern your use of **ScanQuiz: Scan & Quiz** (“the App”).
 By using the App, you agree to these Terms.

 ## License
 We grant you a personal, non-exclusive, non-transferable license to use the App on Apple-branded devices you own or control, subject to the Apple Media Services Terms.